Confederate States of America: Military strategy

 The eleven states of the Confederacy were outnumbered by the North about four-to-one in military manpower.
-It was overmatched far more in military equipment, industrial facilities, railroads for transport, and wagons supplying the front.
+It was overmatched far more in military equipment, industrial facilities, railroads, and wagons supplying the front.

 Confederates slowed the Yankee invaders, at heavy cost to the Southern infrastructure.
 The Confederates burned bridges, laid land mines in the roads, and made harbors inlets and inland waterways unusable with sunken mines (called "torpedoes" at the time).
 Coulter reports:

 The Confederacy relied on external sources for war materials.
 The first came from trade with the enemy.
 "Vast amounts of war supplies" came through Kentucky, and thereafter, western armies were "to a very considerable extent" provisioned with illicit trade via Federal agents and northern private traders.
 But that trade was interrupted in the first year of war by Admiral Porter's river gunboats as they gained dominance along navigable rivers north–south and east–west.
 Overseas blockade running then came to be of "outstanding importance".
 On April 17, President Davis called on privateer raiders, the "militia of the sea", to wage war on U.S. seaborne commerce.
 Despite noteworthy effort, over the course of the war the Confederacy was found unable to match the Union in ships and seamanship, materials and marine construction.

 An inescapable obstacle to success in the warfare of mass armies was the Confederacy's lack of manpower, and sufficient numbers of disciplined, equipped troops in the field at the point of contact with the enemy.
 During the winter of 1862–63, Lee observed that none of his famous victories had resulted in the destruction of the opposing army.
 He lacked reserve troops to exploit an advantage on the battlefield as Napoleon had done.
 Lee explained, "More than once have most promising opportunities been lost for want of men to take advantage of them, and victory itself had been made to put on the appearance of defeat, because our diminished and exhausted troops have been unable to renew a successful struggle against fresh numbers of the enemy."